Type of school: Private, selective, coeducational, residential undergraduate College of Liberal Arts and School of Music

 Open Door ranks DePauw fourth in the nation for the number of students studying abroad during their collegiate years.
 Close to 500 students study abroad each year between semester-long and short-term programs.
 When students aren’t abroad, DePauw provides an equally global experience right in the heart of Indiana.
 The Ubben Lecture Series brings national and international leaders, entertainers, politicians, screenwriters, authors, and artists to campus throughout the year, giving students a chance to absorb worldly ideas from Greencastle.
 Past lecturers have included Malala Yousafzai, Leslie Odom Jr., David Cameron, Peyton Manning, Spike Lee, Bill Clinton, and Jane Goodall.

 Outside of the academics and international experiences, DePauw’s Hubbard Center plays a vital role to any DePauw journey.
 The Hubbard Center supports students by facilitating experiential learning experiences ranging from internships to study abroad to research opportunities.
 Because of its resources and its one-stop-shop nature, 94% of DePauw’s students are employed, have landed fellowship opportunities, or have been admitted into a postgraduate program within six months of graduation.
 The Hubbard Center helps students as they start down their next path: life after DePauw.

 School of Music

 Located in the stunning Judson and Joyce Green Center for the Performing Arts, the School of Music provides well-balanced opportunities for students to refine their musical skills while developing their abilities to think and reason.
-Approximately 160 performances are offered each year.
-Program offerings include Music Performance, Music Education, Music with a second major, and Music with a Business emphasis.
+Over 200 performances occur each year.
+Program offerings include Music Performance, Music Education, Music with a second major, and Music with a business emphasis.